SarthakMakhija/tech-lessons/_posts/2021-10-27-code-without-tests.md

 **Delayed refactoring**

-In the absence of tests, refactoring for various pieces of code will get delayed.
+In the absence of tests, refactoring for various parts of code will get delayed.
 This in turn has a huge drawback, a method which is 50 lines today might grow to 100 lines in 7 days.
 Not only are the number of code smells going to increase later, but even refactoring might become tricky or may take longer.

 What are we basing theory of "adding code today and tests later" on?
 How is tomorrow going to be any different?
 Is sun going to shine too brightly tomorrow?